-- satisfactory provision of external amenity/open space, walking, cycling and parking, as well as include measures to reduce surface water run off issues (via SUDS) and support urban greening and net gains in biodiversity. - 4.5.12 The Development Plan sets out the quantity and quality of open space (amenity space) that is required to ensure these are accessible and address the future needs of the Borough.
+- 4.5.12 The Development Plan sets out the quantity and quality of open space (amenity space) that is required to ensure these are accessible and address the future needs of the Borough.
 However, it may not be always possible to apply these standards, as there is a deficiency in accessible open space provision in certain parts of the Borough.
 Many of the Borough's estates include designated open space and any proposals for the renewal and regeneration of these should seek to ensure there is no net loss in open space provision, for which there is a presumption against within this Local Plan. - 4.5.13 To justify the potential net loss of open space provision, in exceptional cases, applicants would need to submit a robust assessment of the existing quantity, quality of open space provision in contrast to the proposed provision and the rationale for the proposed net loss of open space, including other overriding planning benefits of the proposal.
 This should set out an understanding of the function, quality, benefits, and disadvantages of the existing provision, as well as options that were taken to limit any quantitative loss and why these were not appropriate.
-Any quantitative loss of open space should result in the delivery of a higher quality open space provision with a range of recreational facilities for children, as well as suitable measures for landscaping and urban greening to support biodiversity. - 4.5.14 Proposals regeneration, renewal of estate should be bought forward via a master plan led approach covering all of the estate and should be developed in partnership with other stakeholders including other landowners.
+Any quantitative loss of open space should result in the delivery of a higher quality open space provision with a range of recreational facilities for children, as well as suitable measures for landscaping and urban greening to support biodiversity. - 4.5.14 Proposals regeneration and / or renewal of estates should be bought forward via a master plan led approach covering all of the estate and should be developed in partnership with other stakeholders including other landowners.
 This will ensure a comprehensive redevelopment proposal comes forward for the estate, rather than piece meal redevelopment.
-This should investigate, in partnership and effective consultation with other stakeholders (including residents), the considerations below: - (a) the physical, social, environmental, economic issues facing it, including health, equality issues facing residents, opportunities for addressing these. - (b) The needs/aspirations of existing/future residents in relation to the type, size, tenure of future housing; the level type of social infrastructure (including private/communal amenity spaces, community facilities, leisure and recreational facilities, parking) - (c) The assessment of the physical, environmental, heritage and other development constraints and appropriate measures to address these - (d) Sustainable transport measures including the improvement of pedestrian links, cycle paths, public transport initiatives within the site and linking to surrounding areas - (e) Measures to promote active lifestyles and healthy living - Satisfactory access, layout, massing of blocks and design of the schemes
+This should investigate, in partnership and effective consultation with other stakeholders (including residents), the considerations below: - the physical, social, environmental, economic issues facing it, including health, equality issues facing residents, opportunities for addressing these, - (b) The needs/aspirations of existing/future residents in relation to the type, size, tenure of future housing; the level type of social infrastructure (including private/communal amenity spaces, community facilities, leisure and recreational facilities, parking) - (c) The assessment of the physical, environmental, heritage and other development constraints and appropriate measures to address these - (d) Sustainable transport measures including the improvement of pedestrian links, cycle paths, public transport initiatives within the site and linking to surrounding areas - (e) Measures to promote active lifestyles and healthy living - (f) Satisfactory access, layout, massing of blocks and design of the schemes